aniqatc/css-100/entries/005/README.md

 **Transitions on `display: none` don't work**

-For my tooltip to show up, I originally use `display: none` to remove it from the page and I use JavaScript to bring it back with `display: block` whenever the points on the line graph are hovered over.
+For my tooltip to show up, I originally used `display: none` to remove it from the page and I used JavaScript to bring it back with `display: block` whenever the points on the line graph are hovered over.
 I wanted it to appear smoothly so I used a `transition` property but it wasn't making the tooltip appear nicely.

 This is because using `display:none` removes the element from the **flow** of the page (kind of like absolute positioning except it's not even on the page visually).
+So we can't get the transition property to work as expected if the element isn't in the DOM - using `display:block` brings it into the DOM and we can't use a transition for that process; however, any transitions applied after it's in the page will work as expected.

 **Using `visiblity`, `opacity`, & `height` property instead**